 The Pros & Cons of Bartending School

-Before I continue, I’d like to point out that there are legit bartending schools out there.
+Before I continue, I’d like to point out that there are some legitimate bartending schools out there.
 Not all of them are trying to steal your money and some of them will actually help prepare you for what it’s like to work behind a bar.

 Let’s take a look at some of the pros & cons in more detail.

 Pro: They’re Fun & You’ll Meet Like-Minded People

 School can be a fun and interactive way to learn about bartending.
 You’ll also meet a bunch of other like-minded aspiring bartenders who are eager to learn about bartending too!

 If you’re a social butterfly and you learn better in group settings, formal bartending classes may be perfect for you.